AndreaB2604/MasterThesis/README.md

 ### Generate the instances
-In *instances_generator*, Python scripts to generate instances are present.
+In *instances_generator* folder, Python scripts to generate instances are present.
 In order to generate an instance the following files are needed:
 * a black and white image of the region where to generate the population ditribution (see for example *ulss6BW.png*),
 * (eventually) a *csv* file containing the top-n most populated cities (see for example *ulss6_pop_distribution.csv*),
 * a *.inst* file (see for example *ulss6_inst.inst*) where: